 For more information on the above section 179 deduction limits, see Pub.
-946, How To Depreciate Property.
+946.

 Limit for sport utility and certain other vehicles.
-You cannot elect to deduct more than \$26,200 of the cost of any heavy sport utility vehicle (SUV) and certain other vehicles placed in service during the tax years beginning in 2021.
-This rule applies to any four-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways that isn't subject to any of the passenger automobile limits explained under Depreciation Limits, later, and that is rated at more than 6,000 pounds gross vehicle weight and not more than 14,000 pounds gross vehicle weight.
-However, the \$26,200 limit doesn't apply to any vehicle:
+You cannot elect to deduct more than \$25,000 of the cost of any heavy sport utility vehicle (SUV) and certain other vehicles placed in service during the tax year.
+This rule applies to any four-wheeled vehicle primarily designed or used to carry passengers over public streets, roads, or highways, that isn't subject to any of the passenger automobile limits explained under Depreciation Limits, later, and that is rated at more than 6,000 pounds gross vehicle weight and not more than 14,000 pounds gross vehicle weight.
+However, the \$25,000 limit doesn't apply to any vehicle:

-- Designed to have a seating capacity of more than nine persons behind the driver's - Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and isn't readily accessible directly from the passenger com- - That has an integral enclosure, fully enclosing the driver compartment and load carrying device, doesn't have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.
+- Designed to have a seating capacity of more than nine persons behind the driver's seat; - Equipped with a cargo area of at least 6 feet in interior length that is an open area or is designed for use as an open area but is enclosed by a cap and isn't readily accessible directly from the passenger compartment; or - That has an integral enclosure, fully enclosing the driver compartment and load carrying device, doesn't have seating rearward of the driver's seat, and has no body section protruding more than 30 inches ahead of the leading edge of the windshield.

 Limit on total section 179 deduction, special depreciation allowance, and depreciation deduction.
-The additional first-year limit on depreciation for vehicles acquired before September 28, 2017, is no longer allowed if placed in service after 2019.
-The first-year limit on depreciation, special depreciation allowance, and section 179 deduction for vehicles acquired after September 27, 2017, and placed in service during 2021 increases to \$18,200.
-If you elect not to claim a special depreciation allowance for a vehicle placed in service in 2021, the amount increases to \$10,200.
+Generally, the first-year limit on depreciation, special depreciation allowance, and section 179 deduction for vehicles acquired before September 28, 2017, and placed in service during 2018 is \$16,400.
+The first-year limit on depreciation, special depreciation allowance, and section 179 deduction for vehicles acquired after September 27, 2017. and placed in service during 2018 is \$18,000.
+If you elect not to claim a special depreciation allowance for a vehicle placed in service in 2018, the amount is \$10,000.
 The limit is reduced if your business use of the vehicle is less than 100%.
 See Depreciation Limits, later, for more information.

 Example.
 In the earlier example under More than 50% business use requirement, Peter had a car with a cost (for purposes of the section 179 deduction) of \$14,700.
-However, based on Peter's business usage of his car, the total of his section 179 deduction, special depreciation allowance, and depreciation deductions is limited to \$10,920 (\$18,200 limit x 60%

-(0.60) business use) because the car was acquired after September 27, 2017, and placed in service during 2021.
+However, based on Peter's business usage of his car, the total of his section 179, special depreciation allowance, and depreciation deductions is limited to \$10,800 (\$18,000 limit x 60% (0.60) business use) because the car was acquired after September 27, 2017, and placed in service during 2018.

 Cost of car.
 For purposes of the section 179 deduction, the cost of the car doesn't include any amount figured by reference to any other property held by you at any time.
 For example, if you buy (for cash and a trade-in) a new car to use in your business, your cost for purposes of the section 179 deduction doesn't include your adjusted basis in the car you trade in for the new car.
-Your cost includes only the cash you
+Your cost includes only the cash you paid.